 (American, b.
 1952; resides Chicago, IL)

-Scott Fortino developed his approach to photography out of experiences directly related to his position as a Chicago police officer for over 20 years.
-He received his BA from Columbia College Chicago (1980) and an MFA in Photography from the University of Illinois at Chicago (2001).
+Scott Fortino completed his BA from Columbia College Chicago (1980) and an MFA in Photography from the University of Illinois at Chicago (2001).
 In addition to numerous solo exhibitions throughout Chicago, including at the Museum of Contemporary Photography and the Museum of Contemporary Art, he has published the monograph Institutional (2005).
 His work is held in the collections of the Worcester Art Museum, Worcester, Massachusetts; Art Institute of Chicago; Block Museum, Northwestern University, Evanston, Illinois, and the Milwaukee Art Museum.

 A Chicago police officer for twenty-three years, Scott Fortino once thought of his job and his artwork as diametrically opposed.
 After returning to graduate school for photography in 1998, however, he realized that his uniform facilitated access to restricted places rich in photographic potential.
 In his photographs of institutional spaces, Fortino explores the psychology of confinement and protection.
 Observed with an almost clinical formality, his pictures of Chicago public school classrooms and police station holding cells, both highly structured and regimented environments normally filled to capacity, resonate through the absence of human presence.
 Fortino works with methodical precision.
 By selecting scenes in which fields of color and line flatten out space, he confines our attention to the interior details that the rooms’ occupants have left behind.
 Brightly colored walls and graffiti evidence attempts to reverse the deadening and leveling affects of the bland institutional environments, as well as the very human need to assert independence and individuality in the face of restriction and impersonality.